- in the comfort of your own home

 - enjoy the challenge of the piano

 Learning to play the piano

-From a certain point of view, learning to play the piano is simply a question of translating blobs on the page (sheet music/notation) into movements of the fingers and hands etc. Bach himself said as much.
+From a certain point of view, piano lessons and learning to play the piano is simply a question of translating blobs on the page (sheet music/notation) into movements of the fingers and hands etc. Bach himself said as much.
 He also emphasised the fact that if anyone worked as hard as he did, they would achieve the same results.

 While some lucky people seem to have an innate facility with the piano, for most it is more a question of intelligent application over years, involving patient, determined practice and the encouragement and guidance of a teacher.